-An essential aspect of World Vision’s disaster management strategy is to systematically review our programmes, evaluate the effectiveness of our work and conduct research into effectiveness of different disaster management approaches, often in collaboration with academic and inter-agency partners.
+An essential aspect of our disaster management strategy is to systematically review our programmes, evaluate the effectiveness of our work and conduct research into effectiveness of different disaster management approaches, often in collaboration with academic and inter-agency partners.
 This learning is applied and incorporated into our work to improve our effectiveness, while also contributing to the overall accountability, transparency and effectiveness of the humanitarian industry.

 - Giving children a voice following major events and disasters.
 July 2016